Distributed Safe Control Design and Probabilistic Safety Verification for Multi-Agent Systems: Distributed Safety Verification

-In this section we show how to verify safety by checking the \emph{risk} of becoming unsafe along the current trajectories by means of the CBFs using the so called scenario approach.
-The verification method proposed in this section can be used with any type of time-invariant control inputs; CBF is only regarded as a verification criteria but not necessarily as a control design principle.
+{We note here the analysis conducted in this section can be applied to, but not limited to the controller designed using Algorithm \ref{al:truncated}.
+The only requirement for the verified controller $\boldsymbol{u}(\boldsymbol{x})$ is locally Lipschitz continuous, which is necessary for the solution of the multi-agent system to be unique.
+We also highlight that in this section a CBF is only regarded as a verification criterion but not necessarily as a control design principle.}